Keumalahayati

 Keumalahayati, or Malahayati (fl.
 16th century), was an admiral of the Aceh Sultanate navy, which ruled the area of modern Aceh Province, Sumatra, Indonesia.
-She was the first woman admiral in the modern world (if Artemisia I is not included).
-Her troops were drawn from Aceh's widows and the army named the "Inong Balee", after the Inong Balee Fortress near the city of Banda Aceh.
-Some historians rate Keumalahayati as an equal of Semiramis and Catherine the Great, while references to her can be found in some Chinese and Western literature.
+She was the first woman admiral in the modern world.
+Her troops were drawn from Aceh's widows and the army named the "Inong Balee", after Fort Inong Balee.

 History

 Malahayati was a daughter of Admiral Machmud Syah of the Aceh Empire.
 After graduating from Pesantren, an Islamic school, she continued her studies at the Aceh Royal Military Academy, known as Ma’had Baitul Maqdis.

 Following the fall of Malacca to Portuguese invaders, Aceh became a stronger faction and ensured that merchant shipping routes in the Malacca Strait remained exclusively for Asian traders.
 The kingdom's leader, Sultan Alauddin Mansur Syah strengthened his military power by building a powerful navy to which he decided to appoint Malahayati, a widowed Aceh warrior, as his First Admiral.
 Aceh soldiers and the other generals had always respected Malahayati.
 She had also proved herself a legendary commander during several battles with the Portuguese and Dutch.